Ross Wallace: Preston North End

-Over the summer transfer, Wallace remained on the transfer list, leading interests from Preston North End and Sheffield United.
-In the 2008 summer transfer window, it was reported that he rejected a move to Preston North End and stay at Sunderland to fight for his place in the first team.
-Following this, Wallace was taken off the transfer listed and he later thanked manager Keane for giving him a second chance to play for the club ahead of the 2008–09 season.
+Over the summer transfer, Wallace remained on the transfer list, leading to interest from Preston North End and Sheffield United.
+In the 2008 summer transfer window, it was reported that he rejected a move to Preston North End to stay at Sunderland to fight for his place in the first team.
+Following this, Wallace was taken off the transfer list and he later thanked manager Keane for giving him a second chance to play for the club ahead of the 2008–09 season.
 However on 31 July 2008, Wallace eventually signed a year-long loan at Preston with a view to a permanent deal at the end of the season.

-He made his debut for the club against Chesterfield in the first round of the League Cup, starting the whole game, and set up a goal for Neil Mellor, in a 2–0 win to advance to the next round.
+He made his debut for the club against Chesterfield in the first round of the League Cup, starting the whole game, and setting up a goal for Neil Mellor, in a 2–0 win to advance to the next round.
 A week later on 23 August 2008, Wallace made his league debut, coming on as a 55th-minute substitute for Barry Nicholson, in a 1–1 draw against Sheffield Wednesday.
-Having started out from the substitute bench, he regained his first team place, playing in the midfield position.
+Having started on the substitute bench, he eventually regained his first team place, playing in the midfield position.
 Wallace then scored his first goal for Preston North End, in a 2–0 win over Watford on 28 October 2008.
-He later scored two more goals by the end of the year, coming against Bristol City and Barnsley.
+He later scored two more goals by the end of the year, coming against Bristol City and Barnsley, respectively.
 Wallace signed a permanent four-and-a-half-year contract with the club on 12 January 2009.
 A month later on 21 February 2009, he scored his first goal since joining Preston North End on a permanent basis, in a 3–1 loss against Southampton.
 Wallace soon became a fan favourite, due to the number of times he provided excellent crosses, mainly for Jon Parkin and went on to provide nineteen assists.
-At the end of the 2008–09 season, Wallace went on to make thirty–nine appearances and scoring five times in all competitions.
+By the end of the 2008–09 season, Wallace had went on to make thirty–nine appearances and scored five times in all competitions.